KeltonMVP/rules/docs/factions/peaceful-and-mixt-faction-rules.en.md

 - censored insults or excessively censored vulgar language.

 !!! danger "Important"
-    Language of this kind in the faction chat will always be penalized regardless of who it is addressed to.
+    Language of this kind in the faction chat will always be punished regardless of who it is addressed to.

 In addition to <span style="color:var(--pink);">language towards colleagues</span>, the following are prohibited: